-You were offered the position of superintendent of education in Kamakura, a city you have no connection to.
-What were your thoughts when you first heard about it?
+You received an offer to become the Superintendent Education in Kamakura, a place you have no prior connection to.
+What were your initial thoughts when you first heard about it?

-Issues in the educational field
+Challenges in the field Education

 However, conversely, we were caught in a dilemma where we couldn't make policies without data, and I witnessed a situation where each school worked hard on the mandatory standardized tests in Japanese and math, and as a result, time for art, food education, ethics, physical education, etc. was gradually cut back.
 Evidence-based data is of course important, but I believe that my experience at the time formed within me the value that it is not enough on its own.